pytorch/xla/torch_patches/README.md

 before the non PyTorch ones.

-There's a special file `torch_patches/.torch_pin`, which is used to coordinate landing PRs in `pytorch/pytorch` and `pytorch/xla`.
+There's a special file `.torch_pin`, which is used to coordinate landing PRs in `pytorch/pytorch` and `pytorch/xla`.

 To test a `pytorch/xla` PR against a `pytorch/pytorch` PR or branch,